veloduff/hpc/README.md

 ## Repository Overview

-This is a comprehensive High Performance Computing (HPC) infrastructure automation repository designed for AWS cloud deployments.
+This is a High Performance Computing (HPC) infrastructure automation repository designed for AWS cloud deployments.
 It provides production-ready solutions for parallel computing workloads, advanced parallel filesystems, remote visualization, and performance benchmarking.
 The repository combines AWS ParallelCluster with enterprise-grade parallel filesystems and automated deployment tools to deliver scalable, high-performance computing environments.

 ## Key Capabilities